-- Advice on choice of field areas and safety issues (Mapping panel and college tutors; Michaelmas and Hilary Terms of 2nd year). - Introductory session on GIS by Martin Davis from the Bodleian Library (Michaelmas Term) - Additional GIS tutorial support (Trinity Term). - Additional field training during Somerset field class (post-exams, Trinity Term). - Online resources regarding digitisation of maps. - Tutorial at start of Michaelmas Term of 3rd year to discuss plans for write-up.
+- Advice on choice of field areas and safety issues (Mapping panel and college tutors; Michaelmas and Hilary Terms of 2nd year). - Mapping questionnaires from previous students (in the library) - GIS tutorial support (Trinity Term). - Additional field training during Somerset field class (post-exams, Trinity Term). - Online resources regarding digitisation of maps. - Geological and topographical maps (in the library) - Tutorial at start of Michaelmas Term of 3rd year to discuss plans for write-up.